Planning a USA Southwest road trip?

 The entrance fee is $35 per vehicle and this is valid for 7 days.
 Of course, when planning a longer road trip around the United States, I recommend getting the annual National Parks Pass to save some money.

-The two best trails Angels Landing and The Narrows – both famous for the stunning views you see on the way.
-But that’s all…
+The two best trails Angels Landing (which you will need to get a permit for) and The Narrows – both are famous for the stunning views you see on the way.
+But that’s not all…

 These are the top things to do and see in Zion: